 Constitutional Law and the American Political System

 This course will focus on modern constitutional issues and the political processes through which they are addressed.
-Every year litigants appeal approximately 8,000 cases to the Supreme Court, but fewer than 100 are heard.
+Every year litigants appeal approximately eight thousand cases to the Supreme Court, but fewer than one hundred are heard.
 Who sets the agenda for the Court?
-What social and political circumstances affect a case’s likelihood of review?
+What social and political circumstances affect a case's likelihood of review?
 How sacred is precedent in our common law system?
-To what extent do the justices allow “original intent,” political ideology, legislative history, international law, and public opinion to shape its decisions?
+To what extent do the justices allow "original intent," political ideology, legislative history, international law, and public opinion to shape its decisions?
 Is it possible for judges to be impartial arbiters of the law, immune to the political realities that surround them?
-In addition to learning about the procedures and practices of the Court, students will examine closely the relevant case law through which justices frame consideration of today’s most pressing civil rights and balance-of-power questions.
+In addition to learning about the procedures and practices of the Court, students will examine closely the relevant case law through which justices frame consideration of today's most pressing civil rights and balance-of-power questions.
 Every member of the class will have the opportunity to research and lead a discussion on a major question either recently decided or currently under consideration by the Court.

 The Global 1960s